 Since our inception, one of management's primary goals has been to make cash dividend distributions to shareholders.
-We instituted a monthly dividend in April 2021 and we returned over \$7.3 million to our shareholders in consecutive monthly dividends in 2021.
-Regular dividends should not be considered a prediction or guarantee of future dividends and payment of future dividends, if any, will be at the discretion of our Board of Directors after considering various factors, including our financial condition, operating results, current and anticipated cash needs and plans for expansion.
+We instituted a monthly dividend in April 2021 and as of December 31, 2022, we have returned over \$18.8 million to our shareholders in consecutive monthly dividends.
+Regular dividends should not be considered a prediction or guarantee of future dividends and payment of future dividends, if any, will be at the discretion of our Board of Directors after considering various factors, including precious metal market prices, our financial condition, operating results, current and anticipated cash needs and plans for expansion.
 At the present time, we are not party to any agreement that would limit our ability to pay dividends.